Understanding Disk Drive Terminology, Technology

 [INTER61 Copyright©1989-2000 by Ralf Brown].

 So, this was all because of a bug in MS-DOS which has been perpetuated by Microsoft®, IBM® and the BIOS chip manufacturers just so you can still run MS-DOS x.x (for whatever version this bug first appeared in) on the same PC you've got with an OS that'd never be affected by it (Win 2000/XP, Linux or whatever)!
 This is yet another lesson in how one possibly stupid mistake can change a technology for a very long time!
 And this one will likely be with us until the CHS values are no longer used by any current software (including all BIOS, OSs and programs), hardware, interfaces, etc., so I won't even guess at how long that might take!
+(And just because we now have disk drives over 2 TB using GPT partitioning, does not change the fact many people are still using disk drives that do not require GPT; so their OS still needs to be backwards compatible with those disks.)

 Computing the Capacity of a Disk